What is the Writing Center?

 During a typical tutorial, you and a tutor will discuss the writing assignment and talk about what your goals are for that session.
 These goals could be anything from help with understanding the assignment and brainstorming to offering feedback on a final draft.
 Tutors are trained to help you achieve your goals through a collaborative dialogue.
 Near the end of tutoring sessions, you should clearly understand what their next step in the writing project will be.
 Afterwards, you will be asked if you have time to take a brief survey.

-The Writing Center also offers online tutorials.
-Simply visit our Online Tutorials page (the third green tab at the top of this page) and follow the prompts.
+YES!
+The Writing Center also offers a "written feedback" option.
+Simply visit our "written feedback option" at the left of our home page and follow the prompts.
 You will receive an email with online feedback within 24 hours.
-Please make sure you submit your essay as a Word document, or else we cannot provide feedback.
+Please make sure you submit your essay as a Word or PowerPoint document, or else we cannot provide feedback.
 If you have a project that is more than 10 pages long, please submit it as two or more separate documents no longer than 10 pages each.
 This will ensure that you get your project returned within 24 hours.

-Note: With online tutorials, tutors are limited in the type of help they can provide to students because they cannot have a real conversation.
+Note: With our "written feedback" option, tutors are limited in the type of help they can provide to students because they cannot have a real conversation.
 Sometimes tutors cannot understand the writer's meaning, particularly if the student is a beginning writer, or a writer cannot understand a tutor's written comments.
-This is why we recommend in-person tutorials for beginning writers.
+This is why we recommend in-person or virtual tutorials for beginning writers.

 Are there any limits to how many in-person appointment I can make?